Hero Background

 How to Run Selenium C# Tests on TestMu AI?

-The solution for this is porting the existing Selenium C# tests to a cloud-based Selenium Grid like TestMu AI.
-AI-driven unified test execution platforms like TestMu AI provide an online Selenium Grid of 3000+ browsers and operating systems to perform Selenium C# testing at scale.
+The solution is porting your existing Selenium C# tests to a cloud-based Selenium Grid.
+TestMu AI provides an online Selenium Grid with 10,000+ real devices and browsers to run Selenium C# tests at scale, without managing local infrastructure.

 ...

-The best part is that not much porting effort is involved in porting the existing tests from the local Selenium Grid to the TestMu AI cloud grid.
-To run our tests on the cloud, let’s use the same test scenario of the Simple Form Demo page of the Selenium Playground.
+The best part is that porting from a local Selenium Grid to the TestMu AI cloud grid requires minimal code changes.
+To run our tests on the cloud, let’s use the same Simple Form Demo test scenario from the Selenium Playground.

 Test Implementation:

-Here’s the version of the test script configured to run the tests on the TestMu AI cloud grid.
+Here’s the test script configured to run on the TestMu AI cloud grid.

 private static IWebDriver driver;